dionjwa/nodejs-std/README.md

 # Std [haxe lib][haxelib] for [node.js][nodejs]

-### Please note:

-Due to issue [1603](https://code.google.com/p/haxe/issues/detail?id=1603) you will need to add

-	--remap sys:sys

-to your hxml file or build command *after the -js option* (until that issue gets resolved).

-*Haxe 3/2.10 compatible.*

-*Include the compiler flag -D nodejs in your hxml*.

 ### Description

 This library contains all you need to use haxe plus the std libary with node.js.